jataware/dojo/README.md

 ## Setup

-1. Clone repo
+1. Clone repo: `dev` is used as the stage/development branch.
+All work and Pull Requests are based against it.
-2. Run `$ make init` to configure and pull the required submodules
+2. Run `$ make init` to configure and pull the required submodules.
-3. Optional: Add your secrets to the file `envfile`
+3. Optional: Add your secrets to the file `envfile`.

 ##### Optional: Dev Setup to Publish Models
 To publish and work with Model flows: